-Figure Select this optio n button to dis play the button with the following specified figure.
-Shape Select the fi Select the figure shape.
+Figure Select this option button to display the button with the following specified figure.
+Shape Select the figure shape.
 Two shapes can be selected: rectangle and ellipse. shadow Cannot be selected.
 Line change the figure line, as follows. ange the color of figure line by clicking the pull-down button.
 Thickness Specifies the line thickness.
 Specification is made either using a spin button or through direct input.
 A value from 1 to 100 can be specified.
 Active Specifies the color of the line during active display.
 Inactive Specifies the color of the line during inactive display.
-Fill up Specify and change the figure filling, as follows.
-You can change the color of figure filling by clicking the pull-down button.
+Fill up change the figure filling, as follows. ange the color of figure filling by clicking the pull-down button.
 Active Specifies the fill color during active display.
 Inactive Specifies the fill color during inactive display.
-Bitmap Select this optio Select this option button to display the button with the following specified bitmap (default).
-Selection list map to be used from the selection list. ble bitmaps appear in the selection list.
-[Add] button Opens the Entry Bitmap dialog box below to add a new bitmap to the selectist.
-The bitmap file to be added can be specified either through file selection up the [] button, or through direct input.
-Entry Bitmap Active Bitmap : OK Cancel currently selected bitmap from the selection list. nly the bitmap that have been added by user can be deleted.
+Bitmap Select this option button to display the button with the following specified bitmap (default).
+Selection list Select a bitmap to be used from the selection list.
+The selectable bitmaps appear in the selection list.
+[Add] button Opens the Entry Bitmap dialog box below to add a new bitmap to the selection list.
+The bitmap file to be added can be specified either through file selection using the [] button, or through direct input.
+Entry Bitmap Active Bitmap : Inactive Bitmap : OK Cancel [Delete] button currently selected bitmap from the selection list. nly the bitmap that have been added by user can be deleted.